amitdewal/git-for-devops/commands.md

 ## Viewing History

 1. `git log --oneline` - Displays the commit history in one line per commit format.
-2. `git history` - Lists the shell command history, including the Git commands used.
+2. `git history` - Lists the shell command history, including the Git commands used!